Aptivi-Stable-Docs/nks-manual-0.1.0-sp4/advanced-and-power-users/inner-workings/inner-essentials/kernel-drivers/encryption-drivers.md

 {% endcode %}

 The `EncryptionDriverTools` class contains tools to get all the encryption drivers and their names and set a encryption driver as a default.
 The driver management tools also allow you to do the same thing, though you'll have to specify the driver type.

+{% hint style="warning" %}
+Nitrocid supplies the extra encryption drivers using the kernel addons, but some of them require your system to be running below:

+* `SHA256Enhanced` (Windows 11 24H2 or later, Linux with OpenSSH 1.1.1 or later, macOS not supported)
+* `SHA384Enhanced` (Windows 11 24H2 or later, Linux with OpenSSH 1.1.1 or later, macOS not supported)
+* `SHA512Enhanced` (Windows 11 24H2 or later, Linux with OpenSSH 1.1.1 or later, macOS not supported)
+{% endhint %}